 You can’t be a good minimalist or a bad minimalist compared to someone else.
 Because comparing your version of minimalism to someone else’s version of minimalism is like comparing apples to oranges.
 Your versions of minimalism will always be different from each other because you are different and unique individuals.
 Each of us with our own interpretation of what minimalism means to us.

-There are no minimalism police to give you a ticket if someone else decides you have too many books.
+There is no minimalism police to give you a ticket if someone else decides you have too many books.
 And there are no minimalism awards given to those who “win” at minimalism.
 It’s simply a matter of figuring out what your version of minimalism looks like for you.

 Your goal of pursuing minimalism is to give yourself the time, space and freedom to enjoy your life and the things and people you value most.
 However, you reach that place is what your version of minimalism looks like.

 Learn from other minimalists, then create your own version of minimalism